-For investors, the Certification Scheme is a screening tool that labels bonds as Climate Bond Certified.
-It avoids investors having to make subjective judgements or do expensive due diligence on the green attributes of bonds.
+For investors, Certification is a screening tool that labels bonds or loans as Certified Climate Bonds, Certified Climate Loans or Certified Climate Debt Instruments respectively.
+It reduces the burden for investors having to make subjective judgements during their due diligence on the green attributes of green-labelled investments.

-For issuers, the Certification Scheme is a voluntary initiative, which allows them to clearly demonstrate to the market that their bond meets industry standards for climate integrity, management of proceeds, and transparency.
+For issuers, Certification is a voluntary initiative, which allows them to clearly demonstrate to the market that their bond or loan meets science-based standards for climate integrity, and best practice standards for management of proceeds and transparency.